 Three things this planner/planning system should be is simple, straightforward, and visible.

 Sometimes simple is better.
-I love pen and paper planning and this year I’m using a combination of the Homemaker’s Friend Planner, which is dated for all of 2016 as my “carry-along” planner.
+I love pen and paper planning and this year I’m using the Homemaker’s Friend Planner, which is dated for all of 2018 as my “carry-along” planner.

 Pick Three Things